InvoiceShelf/docker/README.md

 * [Run with Docker](#run-with-docker)
 * [Available environment variables and defaults](#available-environment-variables-and-defaults).

+## Run with Docker Compose

-### Our recommendation
+### Compose Usage

-We recommend to follow [Run with Docker Compose](#run-with-docker-compose) examples to keep it simple.
+The recommended way to run InvoiceShelf is by utilizing the provided docker-compose.yaml files within this repository.

 If you have a massive amounts of data, you can use the MySQL/Postgres variants, otherwise, just use SQLite.

 By using SQLite you don't run database server and your database is portable with the _database.sqlite_ file.

-### Run with Docker Compose

-#### Compose Usage

-The recommended way to run InvoiceShelf is by utilizing the provided docker-compose.yaml files within this repository.
-You are free to modify those.
 The desired workflow is basically as follows:

 1. Decide which database you want to use (sqlite, mysql, postgresql).
 2. Copy the compose file.
 E.g. for sqlite you need to copy  `docker-compose.sqlite.yml` to `docker-compose.yml`
 3. Change the environment variables to reflect your desired setup
 4. Execute `docker compose up` to run it, and `docker compose down` to shut down

-#### Compose Upgrade
+### Compose Upgrade

 To upgrade the image, you should do the following: